ChebanovDD/VertexFlow/README.md

 4. Send the `Mesh Data`
     - [GeometryExporter](https://github.com/ChebanovDD/VertexFlow/blob/develop/src/VertexFlow.RevitAddin/Exporter/GeometryExporter.cs)

-> **Note:** `MeshDataConstructor` mirrors geometry along the `X` axis due to the `Unity` coordinate system.
+> **Note:** `MeshDataConstructor` mirrors geometry along the `X-axis` due to the `Unity` coordinate system.
 This approach avoids any transformation on the `Unity` side.
-But if you want to use this geometry in different 3D engines at the same time, it usually takes a trade-off to decide where to manually mirror it back.
+But if you want to use this geometry in different 3D engines at the same time, it takes a trade-off to decide where to manually mirror it back.

 ### Import Mesh To Unity